Skip navigation

 If you've been diagnosed with sleep apnea, your provider may recommend:

-• Lifestyle changes, such as losing weight, avoiding alcohol, and quitting smoking
+• Lifestyle changes, such as losing weight, avoiding alcohol, and quitting smoking.
+Your provider may also recommend avoiding sleeping on your back, which may worsen your sleep apnea.

 • Dental devices, such as a:

 • Mouth guard, which helps prevent you from grinding your teeth during sleep (sleep bruxism).
-Studies have shown there may a connection between sleep bruxism and sleep apnea.
+Many people with sleep apnea also have sleep bruxism.

 • Mandibular advancement device, a small plastic device that pulls the lower jaw and tongue forward.
 This helps keep the airways open during sleep.